From shoemaker to butcher 1881

 We now know that Ike’s plan was for Elizabeth and William to follow him to Canada.
 However, they remained in Widnes and eventually Ike divorced Elizabeth in 1892.

-The story of what happened to Elizabeth and William in England is told here.
+Find out what happened to Elizabeth and William in England here: What happened to Elizabeth?